 Ember CLI is continuously evolving.
 It’s an on-going community effort.
 We welcome your issues and PRs for features, bug fixes, and anything that would improve your quality of life as an Ember developer.

 Currently, Ember CLI supports Node (4.0 recommended) and npm (2.x).

 A good browser framework is important.
-But building ambitious web applications also require excellent tooling and process.
-Ember CLI wrap all of this (and much more) into a developer-friendly command-line package.
+But building ambitious web applications also requires excellent tooling and processes.
+Ember CLI wraps all of this (and much more) into a developer-friendly command-line package.

 Among the principal features of Ember CLI are: